 All reports are distributed electronically to participating MAOs through the CMS Health Plan Management System (HPMS), which requires an HPMS User ID.
 The HOS Baseline Reports are distributed in a ZIP file one year after data collection.
-Downloads include the PDF report and the summary-level data in a CSV file that contains contract-level survey responses and demographic data.
-Please visit the CMS site for information on how to establish access to HPMS: www.cms.gov/Research-Statistics-Data-and-Systems/Computer-Data-and-Systems/HPMS/UserIDProcess.html.
-If assistance is required regarding HPMS access, contact CMS at hpms_access@cms.hhs.gov.
+Downloads include the PDF report and the summary-level data in a comma separated values (CSV) file that contains contract-level survey responses, demographic data, and calculated scores.
+Please visit the CMS site for information on how to obtain access to HPMS: www.cms.gov/Research-Statistics-Data-and-Systems/Computer-

+Data-and-Systems/HPMS/UserIDProcess.html.
+If assistance is required regarding HPMS access, contact CMS at hpms access@cms.hhs.gov.

-When will MAOs receive member-level data for Cohort 24 Baseline?
+When will MAOs receive member-level data for Cohort 25 Baseline?

-The merged baseline and follow up member-level data will be distributed to the MAOs in 2024, after completion of the 2023 follow up survey.
-Data availability is expected to coincide with the release of the 2021-2023 Cohort 24 Performance Measurement Report in 2024.
-MAOs are notified via HPMS about the report and data availability and how to request their merged data.
+The merged baseline and follow up member-level data will be distributed to the MAOs in 2025, after completion of the 2024 follow up survey and construction of the merged baseline and follow up dataset.
+Data availability is expected to coincide with the release of the 2022-2024 Cohort 25 Performance Measurement Report in 2025.
+MAOs are notified via HPMS about the report and data availability and how to request their merged data from the HOS Technical Support Team.